LeATeP/zet/20220316210925/README.md

 build function to call by struct method is a func with receiver argument

+there is no naming conflict, because the function tied to a receiver type

 ```go
 type num struct {
 	rand int